cdemetriadis/Thrustmaster-T300-Steering-Wheel-Emulator/control-bindings.md

 I've also included how I've mapped them in **Assetto Corsa Competizione**, but obviosuly, this can be changed to your own liking.

-You can switch between these two mapping settings on the wheel (Menu > Wheel Mode > PS or PC)
+You can switch between these two modes on the wheel (Menu > Wheel Mode > PS or PC)

 ## PlayStation (PS) Mode